sumbach/modern-cljs/doc/tutorial-13.md

   ...)
 ```

-To follow at our best the principle of separation of concerns, let's
+In keeping with the principle of separation of concerns, let's
-create a new namespace specifically dedicated to the `loginForm` fields
+create a new namespace specifically dedicated to the `loginForm` field
 validations.
 Create the `login` subdirectory under the
 `src/clj/modern_cljs/` directory and then create a new file named
 `validators.clj`.
 Open it and declare the new